apiaryio/dredd/ApiaryReportingApi.md

 - Attributes
   - _id (string, `507f1f77bcf86cd799439011`) ...
 Unique object id.
 DO NOT USE IT WHEN CREATING!
 Used in post body only for purpose of testing this blueprint.
+  - reportUrl: (string, required, `https://absolutely.fency.url/wich-can-change/some/id`) ...
+Report UI URL
   - blueprints (array, required) ...
 Array of blueprints used for the test run
       - file (string, reqiured) ... file name
       - raw (string, required) ... raw bleuprint content in Markdown
-      - parsed (array, required)  ... parsed blueprint from raw data
+      - parsed (object, required)  ... parsed blueprint from raw data
         - ast (object, required) ... parsed blueprint ast
         - sourcemap (object, optional) ... sourcemap from protagonist
         - warnings (array, required) ... bleuprint parser warnings